5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 Students look forward to it

-If you’d like to try this warm-up with your students this week, I’d love to make it easy for you—here’s a free set to get you started.
+If you’d like to try this math warm-up with your students this week, I’d love to make it easy for you—here’s a free set to get you started.

 🗣️ 3.
 A 2-Minute Math Talk

-You can use a Math Talk as its own warm-up, or as a quick follow-up to the Target-Number Challenge or a logic puzzle.
+You can use a Math Talk as its own math warm-up, or as a quick follow-up to the Target-Number Challenge or a logic puzzle.
 Both pair beautifully with a short share time.

 Quick Routine: